 Supporting the Ministry of Christ Among Native People

-As a member of the United Methodist Church your gift, on this day, equips Native congregations—like New York’s Onandaga Nation UMC and Nebraska’s Native American Sacred Winds congregation—to worship and serve as only they can.
+As a member of The United Methodist Church, your gift, on this day, equips Native congregations—like New York’s Onondaga Nation UMC and Nebraska’s Native American Sacred Winds congregation—to worship and serve as only they can.

 This work, and hundreds of other ministries, are possible because you give.

 Our Giving Allows Native Americans to Encounter, Worship and Serve Jesus